snouhaud/AzureRunMe/README.md

 	> 7zip x myfile.zip

 Credits
 -------

 This project uses Ionic Zip library, part of a CodePlex project at http://www.codeplex.com/DotNetZip which is distributed under the terms of the Microsoft Public License.

 TraceConsole and TraceListener are code samples from the Microsoft appFabric SDK (with minor modifications).

+Thanks to Jsun for lots of constructive ideas and testing to near destruction!

+Thanks to Steve Marx for inspirational code samples and workarounds.

 Commercial Support
 ------------------